 I have always liked to observe things and to figure them out.
 I think that is why I have spent so much of my life pursuing art and science.
 I feel that both art and science let me explore the world and examine the beautiful complexity of nature.
-I get to find things out and share the wonder if it all.
+I get to figure things out and share the wonder if it all.

 I am also a scientist currently doing a postdoctoral fellowship at Stanford University after getting my PhD at UCSF in neuroscience.
 If you are interested in hearing more about my graduate work, I participated in a three-minute thesis competition where we summarize our years of research in three minutes.
-The talk is here and called Death by Light.
+The talk is called Death by Light.

 "Natural Wonders" San Francisco Women Artists Gallery (647 Irving St., SF, CA); April 4th-May 6th, 2017

 "UCSF Day of Discovery" UCSF Library (530 Parnassus Ave., SF, CA); April 12th, 2017

 UCSF Magazine “Brainy Bridge” (Winter 2018) p.
 48

 The Art and Science of Observation: A Conversation with Alumna Ashley Smart (2018) UCSF Graduate Division News